Fish Amok

 This classic Cambodian fish amok recipe for a traditional steamed fish curry is based on the recipe of a respected family of elderly cooks whose mothers, grandmothers and great grandmothers made the dish during a time when Cambodian women thought nothing of spending a full day preparing a family feast.

-If you cook our Cambodian fish amok recipe and you enjoy it, please consider supporting our original epic Cambodian Culinary History and Cookbook on the Patreon platform, which you can do by making a small monthly pledge, starting from as little as US$2 a month, or by making a one-off donation.
+If you cook our Cambodian fish amok recipe and you enjoy it, please consider supporting our original epic Cambodian Culinary History and Cookbook, Patreon, which you can do by making a small monthly pledge, starting from as little as US$2 a month, or by making a one-off donation.

 We have been researching Cambodian cuisine and its culinary history since 2013, interviewing old cooks and digging deep into archaeological and historical archives, and this recipe post, which contains original research, was a result of one of our very first in-depth interviews and a couple days observing old cooks.
 When published the book will hopefully change the way the world thinks about Cambodian cuisine.